-- Design principles and criteria relating to adaptive reuse of existing buildings are outlined in the R-Codes, Volume 2, Section 4.13. - The City of Kalamunda has prepared a Municipal Inventory of Heritage Places, in accordance with Section 45 of the Heritage of Western Australia Act 1990.
-Based on this inventory, the City may propose to list certain properties on the Heritage List subject to advertising and communication with the owner. - Properties on the Heritage List may be subject to a heritage agreement with the City in order to protect and preserve the elements identified as having heritage value. - Redevelopment proposals for any property on the Heritage List are subject to satisfactory feedback from the City's Design Advisory Committee. - Properties on the Heritage List may be exempt from certain Scheme requirements, per Kalamunda Local Planning Scheme 3, Section 7.5(c). - Owners of properties listed on the State Register or National Heritage List should contact the Heritage Council (WA) to understand their responsibilities and development constraints.
+- Design principles and criteria relating to adaptive reuse of existing buildings are outlined in the R-Codes, Volume 2, Section 4.13. - The City of Kalamunda has prepared a Municipal Heritage Inventory, in accordance with Section 45 of the Heritage of Western Australia Act 1990.
+Based on this inventory, the City may propose to list certain properties on the Local Heritage List subject to advertising and communication with the owner. - Properties on the Local Heritage List may be subject to a heritage agreement with the City in order to protect and preserve the elements identified as having heritage value. - Redevelopment proposals for any property on the Local Heritage List are subject to satisfactory feedback from the City's Design Review Panel. - Properties on the Local Heritage List may be exempt from certain Scheme requirements, per Kalamunda Local Planning Scheme 3, Section 7.5(c). - Owners of properties listed on the State Register or National Heritage List should contact the Heritage Council (WA) to understand their responsibilities and development constraints.

-6.4 PRIVACY PROTECTION
+6.4 Privacy Protection